liao961120/intra/main.md

 Longitudinal modeling unavoidably raises issues concerning time.
-One of them is that the latent processes driving the observed time series may act at different time scales.
+One of them is that the latent processes driving the observed time series may act at different timescales.
 Without some understanding or theorizing of the latent process dynamics, it would be impossible to separate and make inferences about such processes.
 For instance, in our preliminary illustration, the P-process, the N-process, and the measurement process are assumed to operate at a slow, a fast,